Warranty & Support

 Why Buy a Gas-Powered Weed Whacker?

 A well-made, balanced weed eater is a great investment if you have a vast yard overgrown with tall grasses and weeds.
 The best gas trimmers can hack through the weeds and reach areas that a lawnmower cannot.
-A straight shaft trimmer allows you to trim along fences, under bushes and near trees.
+A straight-shaft trimmer allows you to trim along fences, under bushes and near trees.

 Weed Whackers: What We Tested, What We Found

-The two most important functions of a weed whacker are functionality and design.
+The two most important aspects of a weed whacker are functionality and design.
 A trimmer should be powerful enough to cut through the thick brush in your yard with only a few passes and quick enough that you can be back on your porch enjoying the fruits of your labor in no time at all.
-We tested each trimmer in a controlled environment to determine which tools performed the best.
+We tested each trimmer in a controlled environment to determine which one performed the best.

-What Else is Important When Selecting a Weed Whacker?
+What Else Is Important When Selecting a Weed Whacker?

-Below are some other considerations to keep in mind.
+Below are some other considerations to keep in mind:

-String reloads from the case a few distinct ways: Semi-automatic models have string that will adjust on its own.
-Most models require a bump, meaning you need to knock the bottom of the weed trimmer against the ground to activate a button at the bottom that feeds out additional string.
-Manual-feed models require that you stop trimming, turn the unit over and pull the string out manually with your hands.
+String reloads from the case a few distinct ways: Semi-automatic models have string that adjusts on its own.
+Most models require a bump, meaning you need to knock the bottom of the weed trimmer against the ground to activate a button that feeds out additional string.
+Manual-feed models require that you stop trimming, turn the unit over and pull the string out with your hands.

 It's important to know how long your weed whacker is covered by a warranty.
 Also, you should be able to download a manual from the manufacturer's website in the event you lose the physical one.

-All of the weed whackers on our lineup are good choices, depending on your needs, so be sure to read through our comparison chart and the reviews to find the gas-powered, straight-shaft weed whacker that works you.
+All the weed whackers on our lineup are good choices, depending on your needs, so be sure to read through our comparison chart and the reviews to find the gas-powered, straight-shaft weed whacker that works you.